Aldi

-Aldi (German pronunciation: /de/, stylized in all caps) is the common company brand name of two German multinational family-owned discount supermarket chains operating over 13,400 stores in 18 countries.
-The chain was founded by brothers Karl and Theo Albrecht in 1946, when they took over their mother's store in Essen.
-The business was split into two separate groups in 1960 that later became Aldi Nord (initially Northern West Germany), headquartered in Essen, and Aldi Süd (initially Southern West Germany), headquartered in neighbouring Mülheim.
+Aldi (German pronunciation: /de/, stylised in all caps) is the common company brand name of two German multinational family-owned discount supermarket chains operating over 13,600 stores in 18 countries.
+The business was founded by brothers Karl and Theo Albrecht in 1946, when they took over their mother's store in Essen.

+The enterprise was split into two separate groups in 1960 that later became Aldi Nord (initially operating in northern West Germany), headquartered in Essen, and Aldi Süd (initially operating in southern West Germany), headquartered in neighbouring Mülheim.
+As the business expanded internationally, the two divisions maintained this separation, dividing global markets between them, with the exception of the United States, where both operate: Aldi Süd under the Aldi name, while Aldi Nord owns Trader Joe's.

 In 1962, they introduced the name Aldi (a syllabic abbreviation for "Albrecht Diskont").
-In Germany, Aldi Nord and Aldi Süd have been financially and legally separate since 1966, although both divisions' names may appear as if they were a single enterprise with certain store brands or when negotiating with contractor companies.
+In Germany, Aldi Nord and Aldi Süd have been financially and legally separate since 1966, although they may appear to operate as a single enterprise with certain store brands or when negotiating with contractor companies.

-Aldi is the chief competitor of the German discount chain Lidl in several markets.
+Aldi is the main competitor of the German discount chain Lidl in most markets.

-Owner
+Ownership

 Aldi Nord

+Aldi Nord is owned by three private family foundations (Stiftung): Markus-Stiftung, Jacobus-Stiftung, and Lukas-Stiftung, which together hold 100% of the company under a structure known as a Doppelstiftungsmodell (lit. 'dual-foundation ownership model').
+These foundations are based in Nortorf, Schleswig-Holstein.

-Aldi Nord is wholly owned by the "Markus-Stiftung", the "Jacobus-Stiftung" and the "Lukas-Stiftung" (together 100 %), (so-called "Doppelstiftungsmodell") which are headquartered in Nortorf in the district of Rendsburg-Eckernförde in Schleswig-Holstein.
-The foundations are foundations under civil law.
-The foundations assets include the business in Germany with 23 regional companies and 7 foreign companies in Belgium, Netherlands, France, Luxemburg, Poland, Portugal, Spain and Trader Joe's in the United States.
-In the real estate sector the company owns the group headquarter in Essen, all offices and warehouse buildings of the regional companies worldwide and over 5,300 buildings in which stores are located.
-The group is considered almost debt-free.
+The foundations' assets include Aldi Nord's operations in Germany, organised into 23 regional companies, as well as international subsidiaries in Belgium, France, Luxembourg, the Netherlands, Poland, Portugal, and Spain, and ownership of Trader Joe's in the United States.
+The group also owns its headquarters in Essen, office and warehouse facilities, and more than 5,300 store properties worldwide.
+The group has been described as having little or no debt.

 Aldi Süd

-Aldi Süd is wholly owned by the "Siepmann-Stiftung" (75 %), the "Oertl-Stiftung" and the "Elisen-Stiftung" (together 25 %), (so-called "Doppelstiftungsmodell"), which are headquartered in Eichenau in the district of Fürstenfeldbruck in Bavaria.
-The foundations are considered such under civil law.
-The foundation's assets include the business in Germany with 24 regional companies and 10 foreign companies in Australia, Austria, China, Hungary, Ireland, Italy, Slovenia, Switzerland, the United Kingdom and the United States.
-In the real estate sector, the company owns the group headquarters in Mülheim, all offices and warehouse buildings of the regional companies worldwide, the golf hotel Öschberghof in Donaueschingen, and over 5,000 buildings in which stores are located.
-The group is considered debt-free.
+Aldi Süd is owned by three private family foundations: the Siepmann-Stiftung (75%), and the Oertl-Stiftung and Elisen-Stiftung (together 25%), also structured under a Doppelstiftungsmodell.
+These foundations are based in Eichenau, Bavaria.

+The foundations' assets include Aldi Süd's operations in Germany, organised into 24 regional companies, and international subsidiaries in Australia, Austria, China, Hungary, Ireland, Italy, Slovenia, Switzerland, the United Kingdom, and the United States.
+The group owns its headquarters in Mülheim, office and warehouse facilities, the Öschberghof hotel in Donaueschingen, and more than 5,000 store properties worldwide.
+The group has been described as having little or no debt.